Chevrolet Malibu: Malibu Cruiser

-The February 2002 issue of HCI: Hot Compact & Imports magazine featured the Chevrolet Malibu Cruiser concept that GM Performance Division built for the SEMA show in 2001.
-The car was painted in "Sublime Lime" by BASF and featured a highly modified turbocharged 3500 SFI 60-degree V6 (producing 230 hp at 5,000 rpm and 280 lb·ft of torque at 2,900 rpm), a 4T65-E four-speed transmission with overdrive, a set of 19 × 8-inch wheels by Evo wrapped in Toyo Proxes T1-S high-performance tires.
-Numerous interior modifications included a full-length custom center console, four black leather Sparco racing seats, and a Kenwood entertainment center (with radio, CD, DVD, TV, 10-disc changer and numerous amps and speakers).
+The Chevrolet Malibu Cruiser concept was built by GM Performance Division for the SEMA show in 2001.
+The car was painted in "Sublime Lime" by BASF and featured a highly modified turbocharged 3500 SFI 60-degree V6 (producing 230 hp at 5,000 rpm and 280 lb·ft of torque at 2,900 rpm), a 4T65-E four-speed transmission with overdrive, and a set of 19 by 8-inch wheels by Evo wrapped in Toyo Proxes T1-S high-performance tires.
+Interior modifications included a full-length custom center console, four black leather Sparco racing seats, and a Kenwood entertainment center (with radio, CD, DVD, TV, 10-disc CD changer and numerous amps and speakers).
 Exterior modifications included custom HID headlamps (both low and high beams), "Altezza" style taillights, and a custom bodykit.
 Chevrolet produced the Cruiser as a concept only, never making it available for purchase.
 The intent was to attract younger buyers to the stock model and to demonstrate the viability of aftermarket modifications.